Dig

 shell

-# This will print out the IP of your App
+# This prints the IP of the app

 $ dig +short {{app-env-id}}.frbit.app